 Deciding if you should register your trademark is the first step in any trademark registration.
 Having a registered trademark means that you can file a lawsuit against anyone who uses your mark without permission.

 To maintain your trademark registration, you must adhere to the required steps after your application is approved.

 The United States Patent and Trademark Office (USPTO)

 The United States Patent and Trademark Office (USPTO) is the entity responsible for registering and enforcing a person's rights as a trademark holder.

 The USPTO is also an invaluable resource for gathering information, asking questions, and checking the trademark registry.

 If you need help with registering a trademark, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools, such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with, or on behalf of, companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools, such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with, or on behalf of, companies like Google, Menlo Ventures, and Airbnb.